 At the beginning of the French Revolutionary War in February 1793 Bligh was appointed to the Courageux 74, Captain Hon.
 William Waldegrave, with whom he saw much service, initially with the Mediterranean fleet under Vice-Admiral Lord Hood.
 The Courageux participated in Commodore Robert Linzee?s failed attack on San Fiorenzo on 1 October, and when she was taken in for repairs at Toulon Bligh served on the batteries ashore during the latter stages of the occupation of that port from August to December.
 He later returned overland to England to take up the post of first lieutenant aboard the Barfleur 98, Captain James Richard Dacres, which had been nominated the flagship of the promoted Vice-Admiral Waldegrave, and he returned aboard this vessel to the Mediterranean in the latter half of 1795.

-After fighting at the Battle of St. Vincent on 14 February 1797 Bligh was appointed commander of the brig Kingfisher 18 on 8 March, in which vessel he captured the French privateer Le G?n?ral 18 off Porto on 29 March.
-Almost immediately he returned to England with Vice-Admiral Waldegrave aboard the frigate Flora 36, and he was posted captain on 25 April 1797 with his appointment to the eighteen-pounder frigate Latona 38.
+After fighting at the Battle of St. Vincent on 14 February 1797 Bligh was appointed commander of the brig Kingfisher 18 on 8 March, in which vessel he captured the French privateer Le Général 18 off Porto on 29 March.
+Almost immediately he returned to England and he was posted captain on 25 April 1797 with his appointment to the eighteen-pounder frigate Latona 38.
 Unfortunately this vessel had been present at the commencement of the Spithead mutiny on 16 April, and had sailed around to the Nore without her then captain, Hon.
 Arthur Kaye Legge, to join the mutiny which had broken out there on 12 May.
-Just two weeks after taking command Bligh was also put ashore, but upon being reinstated he sailed on 30 May with Waldegrave, the commander-in-chief designate, for Newfoundland.
+Just two weeks after taking command Bligh was also put ashore, but upon being reinstated he sailed on 30 May with Vice-Admiral Hon.
+William Waldegrave, the commander-in-chief designate, for Newfoundland.
 He remained on this station until 1800, seeing further duty as flag-captain to his patron aboard the Romney 50 from July 1797, and then the Agincourt 64 from March 1798, before eventually arriving at Portsmouth from Madeira in February 1800.